What is employee experience?

 Redecorated, light premises; autonomy to work from home; fresh new furniture and tech; real coffee on tap; space and permission to take time out to be creative or make their own customer service decisions; even an office dog.
 Offer the things that make your employees want to come into work.
 When you make a habit of asking them what they want through surveys, they’ll tell you.

 Replace annual or biannual employee engagement surveys with regular pulse surveys and open feedback platforms.
-Include candidate interviews, engagement surveys, ongoing performance conversations, and exit interviews to gather real-time understanding of the issues your employees face.
+Include candidate interviews, engagement surveys, ongoing performance conversations, annual performance reviews, and exit interviews to gather real-time understanding of the issues your employees face.

-Instead of chasing a metric, remember to keep the focus on EX improvements and resulting business outcomes.
+Instead of chasing a metric, remember to keep the focus on EX improvements and better business outcomes.
 Always ask two questions whenever you’re reviewing results:

 - What did we learn?